 - Close the program.

-- Some users may need to repeat the above steps for vpnagent.exe, the local service that supports the client user interface.
+- If still having a problem, please repeat the above steps for vpnagent.exe, the local service that supports the client user interface.

 - Windows Internet Connection Sharing (ICS) is not compatible with the AnyConnect VPN client.
 If you attempt to install it, you will receive an error on the install stating "The VPN client agent was unable to create the interprocess communication depot."
 Turning off ICS and reinstalling will fix the error.